amir7587/APIAuthorizationSystem/README.md

 2. Two rest API’s as in specification.

-I have attached the DB Schema please find.
+I have attached the DB Schema and API Documentation  please find.